 - Noble Demon: Don Simon Ysidro, despite being a vampire, has a distinctive sense of honor due to his nobility (noblesse oblige).

-- The Older Immortal: Brother Anthony the minorite, over 400 years old, makes Grippen and Ysidro seem like callow youths.
+- The Older Immortal: Brother Anthony the Minorite, over six hundred years old, makes Grippen and Ysidro seem like callow youths.

 - Our Vampires Are Different: Vampires grow slowly more resistant to their banes (silver, certain woods, sunlight) as they age past their "death".
 This comes with occasional side effects: Don Simon Ysidro and his sire Rhys developed a condition called bleaching, where they turned into near-albinos, and the Bey of Constantinople became unable to fully create new vampires — attempts simply produced a functioning mind in a rotting body.
 They're also psychic, able to affect people's minds — the famed "dissolve into mist" act is just mentally blanking a person's ability to focus on them, and since they feed on the psychic energies of their prey's death-by-bite, they cannot feed without killing.
 They all cast psychic glamours that improve their appearance — even the ones that aren't vain about their appearance prefer to at least seem alive, which without the glamour it's immediately obvious they're not.
 They avoid mirrors not because they aren't reflected, but because they are, and the mirror shows their true unglamourous appearance.